 Stockholder engagement is a critical aspect of our corporate governance practices and one of our top priorities.
-Our management team regularly engages with our largest stockholders to proactively understand their perspectives on our business and strategy and governance and compensation practices, and to address any concerns they may have.
-During fiscal year 2019, we engaged in substantive conversations with stockholders representing approximately 73% of our total outstanding common stock.
+Our management team regularly engages with our stockholders to proactively understand their perspectives on our business and strategy, and governance and compensation programs, and to address any concerns they may have.
+During fiscal year 2021, we engaged in substantive conversations with stockholders representing approximately 65% of our total outstanding common stock.